Retatrutide: Big Trial Numbers, Bigger Unknowns

 Anecdotal · Real-World Voices

 This section is anecdotal — intentionally.
-The trial data above is the science.
+The trial data above is the science, and even that is sponsor-reported for Phase 3.
 This section is what real people inside the trials and outside them are actually saying.
-Positive AND negative voices are included to balance the Lilly-published Phase 3 headlines.
+Positive AND negative voices are included on purpose.
 Not controlled, not blinded — included for honest context.

 Dr. Ashley Froese, MD